zebra-chain: The Data Model

 parameters/ defines Network (Mainnet, Testnet variants), the

-upgrades.
-Variants must be ordered by activation height; the trait
+Variants must be ordered by activation height; the trait implementations rely on

 Block

-helper, the genesis hash table, and block commitment.
-The
+the genesis hash table, and block commitment.
+The Commitment type encodes

 Transaction

-v6/NU7 lives behind the nu7 cfg flag.
-Each variant carries its own
+the nu7 cfg flag.
+Each variant carries its own mix of transparent

 Read in this order: